7 Facebook Strategies to Attract Clients for Home Inspectors

 Remember, people hire people, not businesses.
 Share a bit about yourself.
 Maybe post a “behind the scenes” photo of you gearing up for a day of inspections.
 Or share a funny story about that time you got stuck in a crawl space (we’ve all been there, right?).

-Use Facebook Live
+Use Facebook Live for Q&A and Virtual Walk-throughs

 I was terrified of going live at first.
 What if I messed up?
 But you know what?
 People love the authenticity of live video.
 Try doing a monthly Q&A session or a quick walkthrough of common inspection points in a home.
 It doesn’t have to be perfect – in fact, it’s better if it’s not!